Cheap Flights, Hotels, Tours, Cruises and Holidays

 Day 3

 If you thought the scenery yesterday was dramatic, wait until you hit the Haast Pass today: over the saddle, the alpine scenery of the Southern Lakes spreads before you in a patchwork of blues and greens.
-First up there’s lovely Lake Hawea – the colour of an Ice Mint – and Lake Dunstan, where you’ll pause to refuel on flavour-packed stone fruits.
+First up there’s lovely Lake Hawea – the colour of an Ice Mint – and Lake Dunstan, where you’ll pause at the Jones Family fruit stall to refuel on flavour-packed stone fruits.
 As tempting as it is to linger in Arrowtown’s movie-set-like streets, Lake Wakatipu and The Remarkables await in Queenstown.

 Day 4